JuanGerardoAlva/JuanGerardoAlva/README.md

 - 👋 Hi, I’m @JuanGerardoAlva, Electronics Enginneer with pos-graduation in Robotic Systems and Industrial Automation
-- 👀 I’m interested in programming back-end, and to programming embeded systems
+- 👀 I’m interested in programming back-end in C# and .NET, and to programming embeded systems
 - 🌱 I’m currently working with programation in C# and .NET
 - 💞️ I’m looking to collaborate on IOT projects and embedded system
 - 📫 How to reach me gerardoalva@outlook.com